Krazubu/TinkeringWithTradfri/Debugging/Debugging.md

-#Using the debug interface over telnet and gdb
+# <a>Using the debug interface over telnet and gdb</a>
 Now that we know which regions contain data we can achieve various operations either using Telnet or GDB.
 GDB will allow to push things further for experienced users but we'll only cover basic operations here.
 ## <a>Using telnet</a>
 Now that  OpenOCD is running as a server, we can't use that terminal window anymore, so leave it running and open a new one.
 Initiate a telnet connection by typing: